-Should the Applicant fail to produce the required reporting in a timely manner or as prescribed HCDD may consider this a default of the Contract and any associated loan documents.
-2018 HOME Revolving Loan Fund Program Manual and Underwriting Guidelines
+ould the Applicant fail to produce the required reporting in a timely manne DD may consider this a default of the Contract and any associated loan do

 Long Term Affordability Requirements

 Income and rent restrictions are required for all HCDD-assisted units for a period of time known as the "affordability period."
 The affordability period is enforced using a legally binding restrictive covenant that assures that a specified number of units meet certain affordability restrictions for the specified period of affordability.
 This requirement may be satisfied in the event the project is subject to a Land Use Restriction Agreement ("LURA") recorded with the Duval County Clerk of Court that has been prepared by or deemed acceptable to HCDD.
 The affordability period begins upon issuance of a Certificate of Project Completion by the City.
 The affordability period will remain in effect per the agreement, term of the loan or compliance period, whichever is greater.